cristiandrami/CyberSecResources/notes/Cyber Offense and defense/JWT attacks.md

 ## What are JWTs?
-JSON web tokens (JWTs) are a standardized format for sending cryptographically signed JSON data between systems.
+==JSON web tokens (JWTs) are a standardized format for sending cryptographically signed JSON data between systems.==

 They can theoretically contain any kind of data, but are most commonly used to send information ("claims") about users as part of authentication, session handling, and access control mechanisms.